 3. Beginning of an Era: Car Payments

 Ford Motor Company introduced car payment plans in 1923.
 Americans could now purchase a coupon book and make a payment of at least $5 per week.
 Once the total cost of the car was paid off, a local car dealer would deliver the vehicle.
 The least expensive car cost approximately $265 at the time.
-Today, the average American household has approximately $27,000 in car loans.
+Today, the average American household car loan is approximately $26,162.

 4. From Automobiles to Bullets

 Following the attacks on Pearl Harbor in World War II, automobile companies stopped production of civilian cars in order to support the war.
 Companies began producing military trucks, tanks, guns, airplane plane engines and even shells in lieu of vehicles.
 The U.S. government also rationed gasoline, lowered speed limits, and limited car sales to ensure the military was supported.